Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - You should see *forphmdeploymentbyadf* appear in the list of containers
   - On the [AzCopy terminal](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/azcopy2.PNG?token=AKE1nb9u5bYbePzq9r-wHL85y-qvMtN4ks5ZLbbqwA%3D%3D) command prompt type [this](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/scripts/datafactory/azCopy_command_forphmdeploymentbyadf_toblob.txt?token=AKE1nam_-XkLYJk31QCH8fwltqZrTTeQks5ZLg23wA%3D%3D) command
   - Replace 'EnterYourStorageAccountkeyhere' with your storage account key and \<storageaccountname\> with your storage account name in the command before executing.
-  - Click refresh and you should see all the files in the different folders [here](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory) appear in your container *forphmdeploymentbyadf*.
+  - Click refresh and you should see seventeen files listed [here](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory) appear in your container *forphmdeploymentbyadf*.